Converge Faster, Talk Less: Hessian-Informed Federated Zeroth-Order Optimization: A Generalized Scalar-Only Communication in FL Framework

 \subsection{Federated Learning with Dimension-Free Communication}

 We consider a FL scenario with $M$ clients, each owning a local loss function $f_i$.
-The goal is to collaboratively minimize the global loss function across all clients without sharing their private data: A typical FL round consists of two communications: 1) \textbf{Downlink Communication}: The server broadcasts the current aggregated global model to a subset of clients; 2) \textbf{Uplink Communication}: The selected clients return their locally updated model to the server.
+The goal is to collaboratively minimize the global loss function across all clients without sharing their private data:

+A typical FL round consists of two communications: 1) \textbf{Downlink Communication}: The server broadcasts the current aggregated global model to a subset of clients; 2) \textbf{Uplink Communication}: The selected clients return their locally updated model to the server.
 Both can be an expansive communication operation when the number of parameters $d$ is large.

-The core idea of dimension-free communication in FL \citep{li2024achieving} is leveraging the scalar representation of ZO-SGD to avoid transmitting the full models.
-To illustrate that, consider the following global model update rule with the notation that $x_{r,\tau}^{(i)}$ denotes client $i$'s model at the $r$-th round and $\tau$-th local update step and $x_r$ denotes the $r$-th global model: where $C_r$ is the set of sampled clients in the $r$-th round, $u_{r,k}$ are generated by shared random seeds across all clients, ensuring that all clients move along consistent directions.
-It enables that the global aggregation step in the server is simply computing an average of the gradient scalars: $g_{r,k} = \frac{1}{|C_r|}\sum_{i\in C_r}g_{r,k}^{(i)}$ from the local gradient scalar $g_{r,k}^{(i)} = \big(f_i(x_{r,k}^{(i)} + \mu u_{r,k}) - f_i(x_{r,k}^{(i)})\big)/\mu$.
+The core idea of dimension-free communication in FL is leveraging the scalar representation of ZO-SGD to avoid transmitting the full models.
+To illustrate that, consider the following global model update rule with the notation that $x_{r,\tau}^{(i)}$ denotes client $i$'s model at the $r$-th round and $\tau$-th local update step and $x_r$ denotes the $r$-th global model:

-\textbf{Uplink Communication.} From Eq.~(\ref{eq.decomfl.agg}), it is straightforward to see that sampled clients only need to transmit local gradient scalars $g^{(i)}_{r,k}$ to the server for global aggregation.